1. Introduction

 3.1.1.
 Search in selected sources

-NDE has observed implementations querying all sources (by default).
-This makes the user wait needlessly for slow terminology sources and puts unnecessary load on terminology sources.
+NDE has observed implementations querying all sources by default.
+This makes users wait needlessly for slow sources and puts unnecessary load on terminology sources.

 3.1.2.
 Select sources

-Configurators MUST be able to select which terminology sources are available for searching without requiring vendor involvement.
+Configurators MUST be able to select which terminology sources are available for searching in the collection management system without requiring vendor involvement.

 Allowing customers to make their own selection, and being able to adapt it later as need arises, improves the adoption speed of the Network of Terms.